De La Rue Tax Strategy

 De La Rue takes a responsible approach to managing our tax affairs and will seek to comply with applicable tax laws and regulations in the countries in which we operate.

 De La Rue generally has a low appetite for tax risk and will not participate in aggressive planning arrangements.
-In regards to commercial transactions, tax risks are considered alongside other financial and reputational impacts to the group as part of the business’ commercial risk assessments.
+In regard to commercial transactions, tax risks are considered alongside other financial and reputational impacts to the group as part of the business’ commercial risk assessments.
 De La Rue has no appetite to undertake transactions whose sole purpose is to create a tax benefit unless it is a benefit that is understood to be intended by relevant tax legislation.

 In the UK, the Group has a low risk rating with HMRC and we wish to maintain this.